toddmac12/flutter_application_1/README.md

 - To start app

 * open Android/ISO emulator
-* run the following command in the Terminal:`run flutter`
+* run the following command in the Terminal:`flutter run`